augmentedfabricationlab/afab_course/01_getting_started/README.md

-Voilà!
-You can now go to VS Code, Rhino or Grasshopper to run the example files!
+<b> Voilà!
+You can now go to VS Code, Rhino or Grasshopper to run the example files! <\b>